Azamara Journey current position

 Azamara Journey Wiki

 Azamara Journey is powered by four WARTSILA marine diesel engines (model 12V32E).
-Its propulsion consists of 2 propeller shafts and 2 fixed pitch propeller (FPP).
+Its propulsion consists of 2 propeller shafts and 2 fixed pitch propellers (FPP).

 In 2015, both Azamara ships (Journey and Quest) were featured in the UK TV’s travel documentary “Cruise Ship Adventures with Nigel Marven”.